galaxyproject/training-material/topics/proteomics/tutorials/encyclopedia/tutorial.md

 # Analysis of DIA data through EncyclopeDIA

 Encyclopedia is the tool used for DIA data analysis through searching peptides against the generated Chromatogram Library.
 Utilizing the generated Chromatogram library, as well as the experimental DIA data (mzML format), and the background protein database used previously, EncyclopeDIA searches the experimental DIA data against these libraries.
-Generated are a log .txt file and two quantitation outputs, one for protein quantitation and one for peptide quantitation.
+Generated are a log .txt file and two quantitation outputs for both proteins and peptides.

 ## **EncyclopeDIA Quantify**